dellsystem/dellsystem.github.io/new-socialist-newsletter.md

 Just my sections (on tech news), archived for posterity.
 The other editors' sections are available on Patreon for subscribers only.

+I wrote these every 2-3 weeks from June to December of 2018, but stopped in 2019 because of my new [blog-post-every-day](/fragments) routine.

 ***

 ## December 23, 2018